a-blackw-d0w/product-landing-page/README.md

-You can find this project live at the url:
+You can find this project live at the URL:

 ### [Product Landing Page] (https://a-blackw-d0w.github.io/product-landing-page/)